ppkgtmm/pk/src/contents/hotel-bookings-etl.md

 - keeping only latest data from bookings, booking rooms and booking add-ons tables

-    **Reason :** To avoid updating fact tables by populating the fact tables only when the data can no longer be changed as defined in business requirement
+    **Reason :** To avoid updating fact tables by populating the fact tables only when there cannot be changes in the related data (as defined in business requirement)

 ![docker-stream-log](./imgs/hotel-bookings/docker-stream-log.png)